-The amazing thing about sheds is that it's versatile, and if you intend to add value to your home using a shed, then, by all means, go ahead.
+In short, yes, a shed does add value to a home.
+The best thing about sheds is that they're versatile, and if you intend to add value to your home using a shed, then, by all means, go ahead.

 Is Having A Shed A Good Investment?